umeshramya/user-groups-roles/README.md

 ```

 ## To Do
-1. After update of privileges it has check ever role and make update of that prvileges
+1. After update of privileges it has check every role and make update of that prvilege
-2. after upadte of role it has check evry user and make update of role
+2. After upadte of role, it has check every user and make update of that role.
-3. write thos code get_user_privileges() in user.ts
+3. Write thos code get_user_privileges() in user.ts
-4. write tests
+4. Write tests